PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 `PsDscRunAsCredential` is not specified, and as Job when specified, but it would then have two different behavior, depending on the `-Property` value (and not the command's actual signature), obfuscating the potential issue to the user.

-In the end, this is very much an Agent feature, and each agent author may want to (and already do) support this themselves, so it's unnecessary code and complexity for them.

 For those reasons, and with the possibility that an elegant or standardized solution emerges from the community, we believe it's best to leave it outside the scope of